paul-parrone/lush-core/docs/getting-started.md

 A few things to note:
 1. On line 39 you'll find the **@LushControllerMethod** annotation - this tells Lush to inject it's magic around this endpoint.

 2. Line 41 contains the Spring @PreAuthorize annotation - nothing special here except to note that all Lush services have Spring Security pre-configured - you don't have to do anything for this behavior.

 3. The return type is a Mono - Lush is built on Spring WebFlux.

+4. This is a basic Spring contoller endpoint method, we've only added the Lush annotation.

 _Invoke It_